 1) The Roka Ceremony

-The Chunni Chadhai ceremony is celebrated before or on the morning of the engagement ceremony.
-Here, the bride’s head is covered with an auspicious and sacred dupatta/chunni given by the groom’s family.
+The Chunni Chadhai ceremony occurs before or on the morning of the engagement.
+During this ritual, the groom’s family presents an auspicious and sacred dupatta or chunni to cover the bride’s head, symbolizing her entry into her soon-to-be husband’s family.

 3) The Engagement Ceremony (Mangni)

-This ceremony takes place a few months before the wedding; marking the official commitment of the couple.
-It is a grand ceremony where both the couples exchange rings.
+A few months before the wedding, the engagement ceremony, known as Mangni, marks the official commitment of the couple.
+It’s a grand event where both exchange rings, sealing their bond.

 • Jago